charrismatic/mandown/README.md

  - groff GNU troff text-formatting system

-This is a pretty standard package.
-In case you have trouble converting the man pages to html try install the full `groff` package in case your distribution has not included the groff html formatting package.
+This is a standard package.
+In case you have trouble converting the man pages to html try installing the full `groff` package in case your distribution has only included the groff core.

 Node: